conda/conda/docs/source/user-guide/concepts/environments.rst

-A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated Python virtual environments for them.
+A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated spaces for them that contain per-project dependencies. for them.

 Users can create virtual environments